-- Dachshunds come in fifteen different colors, including red, black, tan, cream, chocolate and fawn and can have a variety of marking mixtures.
+- Dachshunds come in fifteen different colors and coat varieties, including red, black, tan, cream, chocolate and fawn, and can have a variety of marking mixtures.
 Dachshunds also come in three sizes: miniature, standard, and a size in-between miniature and standard.

 - Andy Warhol loved Dachshunds, often letting his Dachshund come to interviews with him and ‘answer’ questions for him.

-- The Dachshund is the smallest dog breed that was traditionally used for hunting.
+- The Dachshund is the smallest dog breed that was traditionally used as hunting dogs.